 Scholarships

 The FMANZ Foundation offers scholarships to outstanding New Zealanders to help them pursue a career in facilities management.
 This includes people who are either studying, hoping to study, or early in their career, from backgrounds currently under-represented in the FM industry.
+Check out our thriving cohort of current scholarship recipients below.

 Research Grants